Servoy/svyUtils/README.md

 License
 -------
-svyUtils is licensed under LGPL
+svyUtils is licensed under the MIT license